INTERNATIONAL RELATIONS

 • Citation instructions for papers in Setzler courses (on-line handout).
 Just familiarize yourself with this so that you are aware of what will be expected of you in papers.
 For example, as you are taking notes on reading or summarizing readings for future use in papers, you should note page numbers for ideas since you will be asked to include page-specific citations in papers (but not on tests, of course).

-March 24 - April 22: The international system's role in causing and alleviating poverty.
+April 10 (F), 13 (M): The international system's role in causing and alleviating poverty.

 • Read Chapter 8 (International Political Economy) in your textbook up to the section, "International Development."
 Pay particularly close attention to the part of the chapter that begins with the section, "The role of the Bretton Woods institutions," running up to the section on "The regionalization of trade and beyond."

-March 28 (F), March 31 (M), April 2 (W): The State of global development and some strategies for addressing poverty
+April 15 (W): The State of global development and some strategies for addressing poverty

 • Read the rest of Chapter 8 (International Political Economy) in your textbook.
 Pay particularly close attention to the part of the chapter that begins with the section, "Development," running up to the section on "Economic Challenges in the Twenty-First Century."